lucko/helper/README.md

 }
 ```

+You can call the `#redraw` method from within click callbacks to easily change the menu structure as players interact with the menu.

 ItemStackBuilder provides a number of methods for creating item stacks easily, and can be used anywhere. (not just in GUIs!)

 The GUI class also provides a number of methods which allow you to